vgarc018/cs100hw4/README.md

 to ignoring *only* white space.
 It should also be noted that the non-letter/number characters are each treated as tokens.
-So if you had `&&` somewhere in your string, this would become two separate tokens: `&` and `&`.
+So if you had `&&` somewhere in your string, it would become two separate tokens: `&` and `&`.
 Also, if your `char_separator<char>` has no elements in its set, then your tokenizer will also go with this default.
-It isn't useful to have strings parse like this, but you can test it on your own if you want to see it in action.
+It isn't useful to have strings parse like this for this class, but you can test it on your own if you want to see it in action.

-So using the `typedef` from earlier, our declaration will look like
+So using the `typedef` from earlier, our declaration with the new parameter will look like
 ```
 tok mytok(str, delim);
 ```